ProcessMaker/processmaker/ProcessMaker/OpenAI/Prompts/pmql_code_generator_optimized_for_security_logs.md

-Generate a PMQL query code based on the context below.
+For the rest of this conversation, I will feed you search queries.
+Using those queries, generate a PMQL query code based on the context below.
 Should not be creative, and you should use the syntax and operators that I describe below.
-If the question cannot be answered with the information provided answer "I don't know, please take a look to PMQL documentation"
+If you determine the intent is to perform a fulltext search, the PMQL should search the "fulltext" field for the provided input.
+If the intent is to perform a complex query, use the PMQL to do so.
+If all else fails, fallback to the fulltext search behavior.
 ###
 Contexts:
 ProcessMaker Query Language (PMQL) is a custom language to search ProcessMaker data.
 Use PMQL to find security logs information.
 ##
-Security Logs Data Type can use the following PMQL properties: event, ip, meta, user_id, ocurred_at.
+Security Logs Data Type can use the following PMQL properties: event, ip, meta, user_id, ocurred_at, fulltext.
 Data types never can be used with the prefix 'data.'
 ##
 The NOW keyword represents the current datetime.
 Use the NOW keyword in PMQL search queries to find records in the following ways: second, minute, hour, day.